dy/gl-util/readme.md

 There are [regl](https://github.com/regl-project/regl), [stack.gl](https://github.com/stackgl/) and other assorted libs, so why bother?

-Because their APIs are difficult to remember, same as vanilla webgl.
-Also they supersede native API, so that if one would like to debug vanilla webgl for a moment it would be utterly impossible.
+Because I have hard time remembering their API or vanilla webgl.
+Also they supersede webgl methods, so that if one would like to debug pure webgl for a moment it would be utterly impossible.
 Also they tend to be relatively massive.

-_gl-util_ is like the functions created in any webgl tutorial.
-It is tiny, handy and familiar, so...
+_gl-util_ is like functions from any webgl tutorial.
+Tiny, handy and already familiar, so.